grab/engineering-blog/_posts/2021-02-05-customer-support-workforce-routing.md

 #### Informing the frontend about allocation

 When an allocation of an agent happens, the routing system needs to inform the frontend by sending messages over websocket to the frontend.
-This is done with our super reliable messaging system called _Hermes_, which operates at scale in supporting *12k concurrent connections* and establishes real-time communication between agents and customers.
+This is done with our super reliable messaging system called _Hermes_, which operates at scale in supporting *12k concurrent connections* and establishes real-time communication between agents and consumers.

 #### Finding the online agents